 Learn A New Language

-Try to strike a connection with more than just a child’s birthplace by encouraging the learning of a second language.
+Try to strike a connection with more than just a child’s birthplace by encouraging them to learn a second language.
 Whether this is a language relating to their heritage or not, it doesn’t matter.
 What matters is opening yourself up to different corners of the world in a communication sense.
 Resources like language learning apps are the perfect tool for introducing children to a new language in a fun and effective way.
 One of the most recommended apps is Babbel, that has an array of languages, including Spanish courses for example.

 Teach Them About Various Cultures